michaelzaref/interest-calculator/README.md

 📦 csv, datetime, tkinter.filedialog

 📄 License
-MIT License — feel free to use, modify, and distribute.
+MIT License — feel free to use, modify, and share this project.

 🙌 Author
 Michael Zaref